dnm13530/RESTAPIWithJs/README.md

 Test GET /api/blocked-ips endpoint: curl -X GET http://localhost:3000/api/blocked-ips
 You should receive a JSON response with the list of currently blocked IP addresses.

+## Way Forward
+Implementation of frontend to make it User friendly.